Carol-Gibbons/microsoft-365-docs/microsoft-365/enterprise/setup-guides-for-microsoft-365.md

 The [Microsoft Defender for Identity setup guide](https://aka.ms/DefenderforIdentitysetup) provides security solution set-up guidance to identify, detect, and investigate advanced threats that might compromise user identities.
 These include detecting suspicious user activities and malicious insider actions directed at your organization.
 You’ll create a Defender for Identity instance, connect to your organization's Active Directory, and then set up sensors, alerts, notifications, and configure your unique portal preferences.

+### Microsoft Defender for Cloud Apps setup guide

+The [Microsoft Defender for Cloud Apps setup guide](https://aka.ms/cloudappsecuritysetup) provides easy to follow deployment and management guidance to set up your Cloud Discovery solution.
+With Cloud Discovery, you'll integrate your supported security apps, and then you'll use traffic logs to dynamically discover and analyze the cloud apps that your organization uses.
+You'll also set up features available through the Defender for Cloud Apps solution, including threat detection policies to identify high-risk use, information protection policies to define access, and real-time session controls to monitor activity.
+With these features, your environment gets enhanced visibility, control over data movement, and analytics to identify and combat cyberthreats across all your Microsoft and third party cloud services.

-### Insider risk solutions setup guide
+### Microsoft Purview Communication Compliance and Insider Risk Management setup guide

-The [Insider risk solutions setup guide](https://aka.ms/Insiderrisksetup) helps you protect your organization against insider risks that can be challenging to identify and difficult to mitigate.
+The [Microsoft Purview Communication Compliance and Insider Risk Management setup guide](https://aka.ms/Insiderrisksetup) helps you protect your organization against insider risks that can be challenging to identify and difficult to mitigate.
 Insider risks occur in a variety of areas and can cause major problems for organizations, ranging from the loss of intellectual property to workplace harassment, and more.

 The solutions in this guide will help you gain visibility into user activities, actions, and communications with native signals and enrichments from across your organization: